 The agency's complaints policy outlines the procedure for effectively managing complaints.
-Staff who spoke to the inspector had an understanding of the actions required to be taken in the event of a complaint being received.
-Service users could describe the process for raising concerns and accessing help from staff at any time.
+Staff who spoke to the inspector had a good understanding of the actions required to be taken in the event of a complaint being received.
+Staff stated that they had received complaints awareness information during their induction programme.
+Service users knew how to raise concerns and could describe the process for accessing help from staff at any time.

 The agency has a proforma for recording complaints received and actions taken.
-Records viewed and discussions with the person in charge indicated that complaints received since the previous inspection had been managed in accordance with the agency's policy.
-Complaints are audited on a monthly basis as part of the agency's quality monitoring process.
+Records viewed and discussions with the person in charge indicated that the agency had received no complaints since the previous inspection.
+It was identified that complaints are audited on a monthly basis as part of the agency's quality monitoring process.